zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/custom-firmware/index.md

 Google, just that it looks like a correctly signed kernel image.
 It doesn't matter **who** signed it, so you can [build and boot your own](/chromium-os/developer-guide) kernel and rootfs.
-On later models, you can also enable booting a custom Chromium OS kernel from USB.
+On later models, you can also enable booting a custom ChromiumOS kernel from USB.

 The ChromeOS firmware doesn't actually look at the kernel, it just looks for a [ChromeOS-specific header](/chromium-os/chromiumos-design-docs/verified-boot-data-structures) that describes it.
-So if your custom kernel isn't actually a Linux kernel, but is a custom build of U-Boot that was packaged as though it was a Chromium OS kernel, the firmware will happily load it into RAM and jump to it.
+So if your custom kernel isn't actually a Linux kernel, but is a custom build of U-Boot that was packaged as though it was a ChromiumOS kernel, the firmware will happily load it into RAM and jump to it.
 What happens next is up to you.